Gamelan Sekar Jaya

-Gamelan Sekar Jaya is a Balinese gamelan ensemble located in the San Francisco Bay Area.
+Gamelan Sekar Jaya is a Balinese gamelan ensemble based in Berkeley, California, in the San Francisco Bay Area.
 It has been called "the finest Balinese gamelan ensemble outside of Indonesia" by Indonesia's Tempo Magazine.
 It performs the music and dance of Bali in many different genres of Balinese gamelan, mainly gamelan gong kebyar, gamelan angklung, gender wayang, and gamelan jegog.
-Past performances have also featured ensembles playing in other styles as well, including gamelan joged bumbung, kecak, gender batel, gamelan gambuh, genggong, and beleganjur.
+Past performances have also featured ensembles playing in other styles as well, including gamelan joged bumbung, gamelan semar pegulingan, kecak, gender batel, gamelan gambuh, genggong, and beleganjur.
 GSJ has also performed contemporary pieces featuring instruments from the Western tradition.

 History

 Founded in 1979 by I Wayan Suweca, Rachel Ann Cooper and Michael Tenzer, Gamelan Sekar Jaya (GSJ) was the first community-based Balinese gamelan in the United States.
 Most of its performers are American volunteers, taught and led in performance by visiting Balinese master artists.

 Popular both in the States and abroad, the group has performed all over North America and has toured Bali seven times (1985, 1992, 1995, 2000, 2003, 2010, and 2014).
 In 2000, Gamelan Sekar Jaya was awarded the Dharma Kusuma Award for Cultural Service by the Balinese government, the highest such honor given.
 The group regularly performs locally.

 Gamelan is the Indonesian term for orchestra, and the name "Sekar Jaya" translates roughly to "Victorious Flower."